 The Carbon County Citizen Corps Council and Community Emergency Response Team wants people to be prepared during emergency situations.

 That's why, Sept.
-9, 10, and 11, the group will have a free informational booth set up at the Palmerton Community Festival to provide people with information and checklists on what they should know in case of an emergency.
+7, 8, and 9, the group will have a free informational booth set up at the Palmerton Community Festival to provide people with information and checklists on what they should know in case of an emergency.
 They will also give away one emergency supply kit on Sunday evening.

 Megan Fredericks, administrative assistant at the Carbon County Emergency Management Agency, explained the activity is being held this month because September has been named National Preparedness Month by the U.S. Department of Homeland Security.

-"We do this to make the public aware what they should have in case an emergency happens," said Tony Walck, president of Citizen Corps.
-"They should have enough to sustain them for 72 hours."
+"The whole point of this is to make the public aware of what they should have ready in case an emergency happens," said Tony Walck, president of Citizen Corps.
+"They should have enough to sustain them for three days."

 He noted that CERT classes, which are being offered three days starting Sept.
-19 at the Emergency Management Agency in Nesquehoning, help area residents by preparing them for emergency situations.
-The classes include basic first aid, fire suppression, and search and rescue skills.
+10 at the Emergency Management Agency in Nesquehoning, help area residents by preparing them for emergency situations.
+Currently over 500 residents have taken the CERT classes, which include basic first aid, fire suppression, and search and rescue skills.
 To sign up for the course, call the EMA at (570) 325-3097.